An in-camera comparison of the most popular SD memory cards and their performance in the M6.

 My Card Isn’t Fast, What’s Wrong?

-If you’re having some issues with your memory cards, here is a list of a few things that could be your problem.
+If you’re having issues with your memory cards, here is a list of a few things that could be causing the problem.

 - Sometimes cards are just bad.
 Try to get it replaced, or contact the manufacturer for warranty information.

 - There are a lot of counterfeit cards out there.
-If you bought of Ebay, chances are you got duped.
+If you bought one on eBay, chances are you got duped.
 Stick with BHphoto, Adorama, Amazon or other trusted stores..

 - Make sure your cards are clean and undamaged.
 The same applies to the pins inside the camera.